 - Construction of a concrete reinforced slip

-- Construction of a new 68 foot-high temporary Shipyard facility (10,500 square feet)
+- Construction of a new 68-foot-high temporary Shipyard facility (10,500 square feet)

-The Great Lakes Towing Company, through its development of its Shipyard and the formation of its subsidiary companies, found the way to continually adapt and improve its services to the needs of each new day.
+The Great Lakes Towing Company, through the development of its Shipyard and the formation of its subsidiary companies, found a way to continually adapt and improve its services to the needs of each new day.
 As The Great Lakes Group today stands upon the achievements of its historic past, it also faces the future as a challenge to be met with the full resources at its command.